dicaso/apetype/README.md

-Renaming project to apetype
-in future may split the project and put config part under argetype or arguetype

-# argetype
+# APEtype

-The argetype python package unites the builtin modules `argparse` and `typing`.
+The apetype python package unites the builtin modules `argparse` and `typing`.
 Central is the ConfigBase class, which user classes can inherit from, to define their configurations.
 This is similar to configurations in the `luigi` package but with a much cleaner interface.
 Build upon the config class is a task class, in analogy to `luigi`.

 ## Examples
 ### Settings

-    from argetype import ConfigBase
+    from apetype import ConfigBase
     class Settings(ConfigBase):
         a: int = 0 # an integer
         d: float = .1 # a float